 - Typically, symptoms last < 1 hour (the majority of cases resolve in < 15 minutes).

 - Possibly amaurosis fugax

 - Symptoms depend on the affected territory (see “ ” and “ ”) and etiology.

 - Atypical symptoms may be seen.

-- Perform an initial clinical evaluation , immediate ECG, and point-of-care glucose.
+- Obtain an immediate ECG and point-of-care glucose.

 Neurology consultation is recommended for:

 - Patients with complex or high-risk TIAs requiring admission

 - All patients in follow-up to help tailor long-term stroke prevention

 - Use clinical scoring systems as a guide only (see “Risk stratification”).